pannal/CH341SER/README.md

-[TOC]

 ## About driver

+I have been working with zigbee2mqtt and ConBee - whihc works quite well.
+But I recently purchased a [ZZH](https://electrolama.com/projects/zig-a-zig-ah/) board and it was not quite working right on a Raspberry Pi.
+I was seeing latency and delays on events from the board.
+What should happen is that when a sensor fires - the event should be in real time and zigbee2mqtt should see that right away.
+There was a distinct lack of real time.
+After a bit of messing around I figured the driver might be faulty since a quick port to Windows worked fine.
+Seems like it is and I loaded the latest driver with a slight mod and fork from the original repo.

-It's a manufacturer software of standard serial to usb chip marked CH340.
-This is an updated version from the original driver which works on Raspberry Pi Kernel with the zzh ZigBee development board
+Essentially, It's a manufacturer software of standard serial to usb chip marked CH340.
+This is an updated version from the original driver which works on Raspberry Pi Kernel with the zzh ZigBee development board.

 ## Changes